Tblue/mkttf/README.md

 option to your invocations of `mkttf.sh` or `mkttf.py`.

 **Caveat:** `mkttf` will not add _real_ Hiragana glyphs to the font!
-Instead, it will try to add _some_ glyph for every required Hiragana character that is missing from the font to fool Windows into thinking that the font is an Asian font for which bitmaps should be used.
+Instead, it will try to add a _fake_ glyph for every required Hiragana character that is missing from the font to fool Windows into thinking that the font is an Asian font for which bitmaps should be used.